Random Flag Complexes and Asymptotic Syzygies: Background and Notation

 \section{Background and Notation}

 We work over an arbitrary field $k$.
 We write $\bP[-]$ for the probability of an event and $\bE[-]$ for the expected value of a random variable.

-A flag complex is a simplicial complex obtained from a graph by adjoining a $k$-cell to every $(k+1)$-clique in the graph.
-We use $G\sim G(n,p)$ to denote an Erd\"os-R\'enyi random graph on $n$ vertices, where each edge is attached with probability $p$, and we use $\Delta\sim\Delta(n,p)$ to denote the corresponding random flag complex.
+A flag complex is a simplicial complex obtained from a graph by adjoining a $k$-simplex to every $(k+1)$-clique in the graph.
+We use $G\sim G(n,p)$ to denote an Erd\H{o}s-R\'enyi random graph on $n$ vertices, where each edge is attached with probability $p$, and we use $\Delta\sim\Delta(n,p)$ to denote the corresponding random flag complex.
 If $H$ is a subset of the $n$ vertices, then we use $\Delta|_{H}$ for the induced flag complex.

 The generators of $I_\Delta$ correspond to the maximal non-faces of $\Delta$~\cite[Chapter~5]{bruns-herzog}, and since $\Delta$ is flag this means that $I_\Delta$ is generated by quadrics.
-Hochster's Formula\cite[Theorem~5.5.1]{bruns-herzog}, which relates the Betti table of $S/I_\Delta$ to topological properties of $\Delta$, is our key tool for studying the syzygies of $S/I_\Delta$.
+Hochster's Formula~\cite[Theorem~5.5.1]{bruns-herzog}, which relates the Betti table of $S/I_\Delta$ to topological properties of $\Delta$, is our key tool for studying the syzygies of $S/I_\Delta$.

 \begin{remark} As discussed in the introduction, our goal is to use the $I_\Delta$ to model asymptotic syzygies.
 The ideals of high degree Veroneses always admit a quadratic Gr\"obner basis~\cite{eisenbud-reeves-totaro}, and this is one reason why we chose to use random flag complexes.
 By contrast, models in \cite{dpssw} often produce ideals with generators in different degrees, and those would thus provide better models for other families of examples. \end{remark}